polentino/titano-monthly-revenue-calculator/THE_MATH_BEHIND.md

 will allow us to withdraw the desired 500 TITANO one week later (and the next one, and the next after that, etc ...), which means, on the 77th day, we can start withdrawing them :white_check_mark:

-### Extending The Formula: Fees and Taxes
+### Extending The Formula: Slippage and Taxes

 Now that you know how the average TITANO and the optimal compounding interval `n` are related to each other, you can extend the formula to include slippage fees and taxes.
 For example, if

-* slippage is 20%
+* slippage is 2% (therefore a total of 20%, since 18% are TITANO's sell taxes), and
-* I have to pay 30% taxes every time I withdraw
+* I know 30% of my gross income are taxes I must pay to my Country's tax department

 using the same values in my example at the beginning of the paragraph, assuming I want to withdraw 500 USD (500 TITANO equiv.)